-Dmitry Belyaev, ^a Bergoi Ibarlucea, ^{a,b} Larysa Baraban, ^{a,b} Gianaurelio Cuniberti ^{a,b} dmitry.belyaev@tu-dresden.de
+Dmitry Belyaev ^{1,}, Bergoi Ibarlucea ^{1,2}, Larysa Baraban ^{1,2,} and Gianaurelio Cuniberti ^{1,2}

-^a Max Bergmann Center of Biomaterials and Institute for Materials Science, Dresden University of Technology, Budapesterstrasse 27, 01069 Dresden, Germany
+- 1 Max Bergmann Center of Biomaterials and Institute for Materials Science, Dresden University of Technology, Budapesterstrasse 27, 01069 Dresden, Germany - 2 Center for advancing Electronics Dresden (CFAED), Dresden University of Technology, 01069 Dresden, Germany - Correspondence: dmitry.belyaev@tu-dresden.de (D.B.); l.baraban@hzdr.de (L.B.) - + Presented at the 8th International Symposium on Sensor Science, 17-26 May 2021; Available online: https://i3s2021dresden.sciforum.net/.

-^b Center for advancing Electronics Dresden (cfaed), Dresden University of Technology, 01069, Dresden, Germany
+Published: date

-Droplet microfluidics1 has proved efficiency in simple manipulating of small volumes of liquid samples, especially in combination with electrochemical means of detection e.g. field-effect transistors, amperometric sensors, impedimetric sensors, and etc.^{2,3} The abovementioned combination has grown in a lab on a chip approach for the detection of various substances.^{4-6} However, the problem of precise droplet manipulation and long-term recirculation over individual sensors still present.
+Abstract: Droplet microfluidics has proved efficiency in simple manipulating of small volumes of liquid samples, especially in combination with electrochemical means of detection e.g., field-effect transistors, amperometric sensors, impedimetric sensors, and etc. The abovementioned combination has grown in a lab on a chip approach for the detection of various substances.
+However, the problem of precise droplet manipulation and long-term recirculation over individual sensors still present.
 Here we present a microfluidic design and the way of liquid control that enables recirculation real-time monitoring of hundreds of droplets with nanowire-based impedimetric sensors.
 The long-term recirculation of droplets over the nanowire area can be used for monitoring biochemical reactions whose real-time analysis of the kinetics can be advantageous for a more precise analysis.
 The combination of circular microfluidics and nanosensors allows long term recirculation of droplets over the sensor which can be used for monitoring of bio-chemical reactions within solutions or cell/bacteria cultures.
 The generation of hundreds of droplet reactors provides high reliability and throughput of the result due to statistical reasons, precise flow-rate manipulation allows viability of the assay and impedimetric way of monitoring provides an immersive analysis of the embedded compounds.